Adversarial Attacks in Weight-Space Classifiers: Results

 \subsubsection{Signal Space Attack}

-To demonstrate inherent adversarial robustness over 3D data under the BVA attack (section \ref{bva_form}), we must first demonstrate its prowess in attenuating signal-domain classification accuracy.
-To do so we train a voxel-grid classification model based on Point-Voxel CNN layers proposed by \cite{liu2019point}.
-We train the classifier over ModelNet10 (full optimization details brought in \cref{app:modelnet10det}) and then attack this trained model with BVA for a wide range of $\mathcal{L}_0$ bounds and assess attacked classification accuracy.
+To demonstrate relative adversarial robustness over 3D data under the BVA attack (section \ref{bva_form}), we must first demonstrate its prowess in attenuating signal-domain classification accuracy.
+To do so we train a voxel-grid classification model based on Point-Voxel CNN layers proposed by \citep{liu2019point}.
+We train the classifier over ModelNet10, converting every mesh-grid sample to a voxel-grid of dimension $15\times15\times15$ using Trimesh \citep{trimesh}.
+Then, we attack this trained model with BVA for a wide range of $\mathcal{L}_0$ bounds and assess attacked classification accuracy.
 Results are displayed in figure \ref{fig:signal_acc}, showing BVA is efficient over the tested signal-space classifier, inducing exponential decay of classification accuracy with growth in number of flipped voxel bits.